 News Archive Page – Season 2005

 This page provides a repository of all the archived news items for 2005, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over seventeen years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the eighteen and a half years that the site has been in existence.

 Badgers’ dinner – good food, fine wine and high spirits

 A third consecutive visit to Betchworth Park Golf Club, where Badgers stalwart Alan Tickner will be club captain next year, and another season ended in fine style.
 Writing this at six months’ remove I can remember very little detail, but the skipper was able to wrap up another successful season on the field with his usual aplomb, and everyone seemed to have a good time.
 For the record, the various bits of silverware found their way to:

 The season saw a record breaking partnership, detailed in the news item below, Simon Fox pass two thousand runs, Allan Butt two hundred and fifty wickets, Mark Gordon two hundred wickets, Steve Pitts three hundred total dismissals, and Alan Tickner a truly mind boggling five hundred innings, but apart from that was pretty quiet!!

 The annual presentation dinner and dance will take place on Saturday 29th October at Betchworth Park Golf Club near Dorking, and the evening will start with drinks at 18:30.
 This will be our third consecutive visit to the club where Alan Tickner will be captain next year and this time the cost per head will be £30, which includes automatic entry into the raffle in an attempt to speed up that part of proceedings to give more time for dancing and socialising.
 As seems to have become the norm, I’ve no definite details of when the meal will start or when proceedings are scheduled to finish, but recent history suggests food will be served half an hour or so after the arrival time, and that carriages will be at midnight.